 I spent three and a half weeks in Jordan and I want to tell you about my experience.
 Jordan is safe and I couldn’t believe it myself first.
 When I first arrived, I felt that I have to keep my guard up all the time.
 For every time a man would come up to me and say, “do you need help?”
 I would step back, keep my guard up and respond, “no, thank you.
 I’m okay.”
 Even if I am really struggling to read the map in Arabic.

 “Where you from?
 Japan?
 China?
 Thailand?”
-Everyone wanted to engage into a small talk.
+Everyone wanted to engage in small talk.
 It was very annoying.

 “They want to help, you know.
 Jordanians are like this.
 It may seem like they are bugging you but really, they just want to help.
 Don’t be scared.
 They are good people,” said an expat whom I met at the bus station.